qemu/qemu/docs/system/arm/xlnx-versal-virt.rst

   fdt set /chosen/dom0 reg <0x00000000 0x40000000 0x0 0x03100000>
   booti 30000000 - 20000000

+It's possible to change the OSPI flash model emulated by using the machine model option ``ospi-flash``.

 BBRAM File Backend
 """"""""""""""""""
 BBRAM can have an optional file backend, which must be a seekable